 Criminal Mischief Crimes

 Criminal mischief involves one person willfully damaging property that belongs to another person.
-Criminal mischief often involves the placement of graffiti or other acts of vandalism such as keying the side of someone’s car.
+Criminal mischief often involves the placement of graffiti or other acts of vandalism such as keying the side of someone’s car or breaking a window.

 The penalties and punishments for criminal mischief depend on the value of the damage to the property, the type of property, and whether the defendant has any prior convictions.